-TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the United States or 1-201-299-4446 from foreign countries from any touch-tone telephone and follow the instructions.
-Have your proxy card
+TELEPHONE - Call toll-free 1-800-PROXIES (1-800-776-9437) in the United States or 1-201-299-4446 from foreign countries from any touchtone telephone and follow the instructions.
+Have your proxy card available when you call.

-Vote online/phone until 11:59 PM EST the day before the meeting.
+Vote online/phone until 11:59 PM EDT the day before the meeting.

-MAIL - Sign, date and mail your proxy card in the envelope provided as soon as possible.
+MAIL - Sign, date and mail your proxy card in the envelope provided as

-$\underline{\textit{VIRTUALLY AT THE MEETING}}$ - The company will be hosting the meeting live via the Internet this year.
-To attend the meeting via the Internet please visit https://web.lumiagm.com/216888245 password: AVAV2024 (case sensitive) and be sure to have available the control
+VIRTUALLY AT THE MEETING - The company will be hosting the meeting live via the Internet this year.
+To attend the meeting via the Internet please visit https://web.lumiagm.com/216888245 password: AVAV2024 (case sensitive) and be sure to have available the control number.